RobotOptimist/macivor/content/blog/nuxt-offline-first-tutorial.md

 ```

 The options object is defined in a separate file: auth_config.js.
+I did this for my project for convenience, but for a real project I would use a .env file so I could inject the correct values for each environment via the CI/CD pipeline.

 ``` javascript